monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 * Sharing a tent or other accommodation such as cabins or bunkhouses
 * Sleepover at a hall or similar property

-* COVID Testing may also be required at some Major Events (see below).
+COVID Testing may also be required at some Major Events.

 A COVID test undertaken as part of work or school surveillance is acceptable to demonstrate a negative COVID test.